royalcraft-co/bug-reports/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
 about: Suggest an idea
-title: "[FEATURE REQUEST] "
+title: "Feature Request Title"
 labels: enhancement
 assignees: ''

 ---

 **Is your feature request related to a problem?
-Please describe.**
+Please describe it.**
 A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+For example, "I'm always frustrated when [...]" or "this would improve [...]".

-**Describe the solution you'd like**
+**Description of the Feature**
-A clear and concise description of what you want to happen.
+A clear and concise description of the intended feature.

-**Server/Discord/Website/Forums**
+**Platform**
 What server should this feature be added to?

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.
+Server, Discord, Forums.

-**Additional context**
+**Additional Information**
-Add any other context or screenshots about the feature request here.
+Add any other information or screenshots about the feature request here.